microsoft/Microsoft365DSC/docs/docs/user-guide/get-started/authentication-and-permissions.md

 > ![Check](../../Images/check.png) = Supported / ![Cross](../../Images/cross.png) = Not supported

-__Note:__ As you can see, while using Credentials is the least preferred option for security reasons, it is the only option that works across __all__ supported workloads.
+__Note:__ As you can see, while using Credentials is the least preferred option for security reasons, it is the only option that works across __most__ supported workloads.

 We are having discussions with the various product groups that are responsible for these PowerShell modules inside of Microsoft, to have better consistency across all workloads on how to authenticate.
 Items in the table above marked with a asterisk (*), are workloads for which the <a href="https://github.com/microsoftgraph/msgraph-sdk-powershell" target="_blank">Microsoft Graph PowerShell SDK</a> is used to authenticate against.
 The plan is to update the underlying logic of every component inside of Microsoft365DSC to leverage that SDK as new APIs become available on Microsoft Graph.

 It is possible for a configuration to use a mix of Credentials and Service Principals to authenticate against the various workloads.
 For example, if you decide to keep a master configuration for all the configuration of your tenant, you could have Azure AD components use the Service Principal of an app you have created to authenticate, and further down in the configuration have your Security and Compliance components use credentials.
-That approach is perfectly fine, but we would recommend to try and split different workloads across different configuration files.
+That approach is perfectly fine, but we would recommend to try and split different workloads across different (composite) configuration files.
 That way the configuration becomes less complex and easier to manage.

-It is also important to note that we have added logic inside of the commands that allows you to take a snapshot of your current tenant configuration to warn you when the components you are trying to capture can’t be accessed based on the authentication model you have selected.
+It is also important to note that we have added logic inside of the commands that allow you to take a snapshot of your current tenant configuration to warn you when the components you are trying to capture can’t be accessed based on the authentication model you have selected.

 > *For example:* If you are trying to take a snapshot of both Azure AD and Security and Compliance components, but are authenticating using a Service Principal, the tool will warn you that the Security and Compliance components can’t be captured and that they will be ignored.
 In this case, the resulting capture would only contain the Azure AD components because those are the only ones the tool can get access to using Service Principal.